Student Conduct & Ethics

 - The offices in Mattin Center are closed and staff are working remotely.

 - Depending on the case, communication will be sent to students with pending conduct cases to discuss video-conference administrative hearing options.

 - View PDF Document: answers to frequently asked questions related to disciplinary and academic misconduct for spring 2020

 - If you have questions or concerns, please contact firstname.lastname@example.org or the hearing officer in which you received your original communication.

-The Office of the Dean of Student Life’s Student Conduct area oversees all student misconduct violations of the Student Conduct Code and the Ethics Board for undergraduate students for the Homewood campus and all non-academic violations for graduate students.
+The Office of the Dean of Student Life’s Student Conduct and Ethics area oversees all student misconduct violations of the Student Conduct Code and the Ethics Board for undergraduate students for the Homewood campus and all non-academic violations for graduate students.